cncf/toc/reviews/incubation-falco.md

 #### Github

-The CNCF provides Falco Github metrics through it's [devstats site](https://falco.devstats.cncf.io/d/65/summary-dashboard?orgId=1&from=now-3y&to=now-1w&var-period=m&var-repo_name=Falco&var-repogroup_name=All&var-repogroups=All).
+The CNCF provides Falco Github metrics through its [devstats site](https://falco.devstats.cncf.io/d/65/summary-dashboard?orgId=1&from=now-3y&to=now-1w&var-period=m&var-repo_name=Falco&var-repogroup_name=All&var-repogroups=All).
 The devstats metrics show that the Falco team has maintained a constant flow of commits, and has increased the velocity of commits.
 This is due in part to Sysdig's sponsorship of the project, providing 4 full time employees for the project.
 Overall comitters increased by 40 to 56, showing that while the sponsorship does influence commit velocity, the project is taking commits from a wider group outside of Sysdig.
 This is also evidenced by the Contributing Companies metric increasing from a max of 7 to a max of 13.

 | GitHub |Pre-Sandbox* (< 10-2018) | Post-Sandbox (>= 10-2018) | |
 |--------|-------------------------|---------------------------|-|